 - Click Next and wait for the process to finish.

 If System Restore didn’t fix the issue, you should try performing a Windows 10 reset.
 This procedure is similar to clean install, therefore be sure to back up all important files from your C partition.

 - Start Automatic Repair.

 - If you are asked to insert Windows 10 installation media, be sure to do so.

 - Select Only the drive where Windows is installed > Just remove my files and click Reset.

-Solution 5 – Check for faulty hardware
+11. Check for faulty hardware

-Your RAM can be the common cause for BSoD errors such as SYSTEM_LICENSE_VIOLATION, therefore be sure to test your RAM first.
-Tools such as MemTest86+ can be used to perform detailed test of your RAM, so make sure that you download it.
+There are plenty of specialized tools you can use to perform detailed tests of your RAM, so make sure that you download one.
 If RAM is not the problem, check if other major hardware components are working properly.

-It’s also worth mentioning that any recently installed hardware can cause these types of issues, especially if it’s not fully compatible with your PC.
+Any recently installed hardware can cause these types of issues, especially if it’s not fully compatible with your PC.
 If you installed any new hardware recently, be sure to remove it or replace it and check if that fixes the error.

 SYSTEM_LICENSE_VIOLATION BSoD error can be troublesome, but we hope that you managed to fix it by using one of our solutions.